Netherlands-Indonesia Union: Initial situation

-On 15 November 1946 the Linggadjati Agreement was signed between the Netherlands and the soon-to-be independent Dutch East Indies, which stated that the Dutch colonies would become an independent nation called 'the United States of Indonesia'.
+On 15 November 1946, the Linggadjati Agreement was signed between the Netherlands and the soon-to-be independent Dutch East Indies, which stated that the Dutch colonies would become an independent nation called 'the United States of Indonesia'.
 A Netherlands-Indonesian Union was established "to promote their common interests."
 Due to a military dispute, the execution of the agreement did not take place.
-After the Netherlands had signed a truce with the Republic of Indonesia, the transfer of sovereignty took place on 27 December 1949, and the Netherlands-Indonesia Union was founded.
+The Roman/Red First Beel cabinet was hesitant on its approval, especially on its implications for the Dutch Kingdom, such like the idea of drafting a new constitution of a new Netherlands-Indonesian Union to replace the Kingdom of the Netherlands's constitution, the role of the King, and New Guinea.
+The ministers of the Labor party (PvdA) supported it, though some members of the government, particularly from the right-wing opposition, expressed concerns of a 'broken crown'; that the agreement might lead to a break-up of the kingdom, especially if it went beyond the initially prescribed solution within the kingdom.
+This led to different interpretations which led to the stalling of its ratification within the Dutch government for a weeks without a solution.